svgeesus/ondesModulaire/Patch.md

 - 8 (balanced) CV inputs o DB-25 connector
 - mix output -> VCA for articulation and volume control

-Currently using a Levit8 8-input mixer until ondesMix build is complete.
+I am currently using a Levit8 8-input mixer until ondesMix build is complete.

 # Outputs

+A real ondes Martenot has four outputs, each routed to a different speaker or other transducer.
+In this implementation, I use:

 - "principal" output to Exit Strategy (balanced out), power amp, powered speaker
 - "resonnance" with a single-chanel VCA for volume, Misuc Thing Modular spring reverb, then to Exit Strategy